Creative Placemaking in Bloomington

 The project was installed in November of 2019.

 We are currently planning a creative placemaking project on the property next to the new Fire Station #3, located at the south east corner of the intersection of East 86th Street and Old Shakopee Road.

 Previously, we hosted an on-site event, participated in community meetings and met with stakeholders to gather feedback about how to develop this vacant lot.
 The most popular ideas included native landscaping, a community garden, and seating.
 Staff is currently exploring the feasibility of these projects.

 We have hosted three free creative happy hour events at Bloomington Central Station Park.
 Past events have included live music, food trucks, cash bar, creative interactive activities, a mini art workshop, outdoor games, and temporary pop up murals by Rock Martinez.

 Wright's Lake Park community mural

 The City of Bloomington commissioned a mural on the retaining wall that runs alongside State Highway 77/Cedar Avenue and faces Old Cedar Avenue and Wright’s Lake Park.
 This mural is part of the City’s neighborhood emphasis program in this area, and the City and our partner Artistry’s creative placemaking efforts.
-We worked with GoodSpace Murals to produce the mural, due to their artistic expertise, extensive experience, community engagement process, and bilingual staff.
+We worked with GoodSpace Murals to produce the Seasons of Becoming mural, due to their artistic expertise, extensive experience, community engagement process, and bilingual staff.